melvindionisio/nvim/README.md

 - Wait for some time to install them (those plugins will be installed in `~/.vim` directory )
 - Now restart your nvim or vim program

-### Windows
+### Linux

-- Open Power Shell or command prompt
+- Go to `/.config` directory
-- Change directory to `~/AppData/Local`
+- clone this repo using `git clone https://github.com/surajitbasak109/nvim-minimal-config`
-- clone this repo in that directory
+- it will create `nvim-minimal-config` directory inside the `/.config` directory
-- it will create `nvim` directory inside it
+- Rename the directory to `nvim` so command would be `mv nvim-minimal-config nvim`
-- Now run the `nvim` command to open neo vim
+- Now open terminal and run the nvim or vim command
 - It might show some warning messages though, so you have to install some plugins using below command in normal mode

 ```